denten-papers/archive-bloomsbury/main.md

 and what epistemological regimes govern the order of documents in the archive?

-The advent of powerful computational archive technologies---databases, indexers, crawlers---has transformed the nature of the catalog.
+The advent of powerful computational archive technologies---crawlers indexers, classifiers---has transformed the nature of the catalog.
 Before computers, archivists relied on systems of social filtration or organize their materials.
 Ask yourself this: How did you find the chapter in front of you?
 Traditionally, search and discovery of new information was facilitated by complex processes of canon formation.
 One finds a book or a film because it is assigned in class, because it was advertised, because a friend recommended it,